 Your name moves to a list of “No longer willing to work for free.”
 Just like you move from a nonunion list to a union only list, or a co-star billing list to a guest-star-and-above billing list, you will move from a FREE list to a PAID list and you’re just going to have to trust me that there’s VALUE in being ready for this move.

 Look, there’s no end to being asked to work for free in life.
-I get asked DAILY to do more work for free (yes, even though you cannot Google a single question about showbiz or enoughness or running your acting career like a business without landing on my existing free content) and that stream of requests is NOT a sign that I need to stop charging for what I do. 😉
+I get asked DAILY to work for free (yes, even though you cannot Google a single question about showbiz or enoughness or the woo or running your acting career like a business without landing on my existing free content) and that stream of requests is NOT a sign that I need to stop charging for what I do. 😉

 Nor is a buyer’s request to have you work for copy-credit-meals or for lower pay or lesser billing a sign that you’ve set your standards too high.
 It’s just a sign that they’re taking a swing at that level at which you’ve said yes before.
 And as soon as you say NO, they simply file you in a different drawer.

 When I first said NO to a casting project at a microbudget level (like, a $100,000 film, which would pay me $1000 for all the casting, no matter how many weeks of work that turned out to be), I worried I’d never again be asked by those wonderful folks to work on a project with them.
 Instead, what happened was they changed my classification in their show bible!
 And when they had a $2M film (for which I would get $20K for my casting fee), they called me!
 Because now they knew they could meet my FLOOR ($10K).
 For their microbudget films?
 They don’t ask me anymore.
 Because they know my NO line.